-Yellowhead Route (#16)
+Yellowhead Route in Saskatchewan Trans-Canada Highway (#16)

 Here is the northern route of the Trans-Canada, the Yellowhead Highway (#16) from east to west:

-You’ll drive through the city of Yorkton in the east, and pass by Good Spirit Lake Provincial Park, just north of Yorkton (via Route 47).
+You’ll drive through the city of Yorktonin the east, and pass by Good Spirit Lake Provincial Park, just north of Yorkton (via Route 47).

 After another 330 kilometres, you arrive at Saskatoon, Saskatchewan’s biggest city (its a bit bigger than Regina) and is very pretty with it riverside location, and has lots of restaurants and nightlife given the sizeable university population.
-West of Saskatoon the highway leads you across the South Saskatchewan and then the North Saskatchewan rivers to North Battleford, and the nearby Battlefords Provincial Park, 20 miles to the north (via Route 4).
+West of Saskatoon, the highway leads you across the South Saskatchewan and then the North Saskatchewan rivers to North Battleford, and the nearby Battlefords Provincial Park, 20 miles to the north (via Route 4).

 The highway exits the province at the city of Lloydminster, which is the centre for heavy oil production in the area, and literally straddles the provincial border.in Sasaktchewan Trans-Canada